opencog/learn/README-Natural.md

   for far longer than you will ever care to wait.
 Clustering is slow.

-* Make sure that frequently-occuring words that have not been assigned to any cluster will be included in a WordClass of thier own (singleton word classes).
+* Make sure that frequently-occuring words that have not been assigned to any cluster will be included in a WordClass of their own (singleton word classes).
 The following includes all words observed more than 500 times:
 ```